 In 2007 the Albion College science complex (expanded and completely renovated in 2006) was awarded silver certification under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) rating system.
 Students are well equipped with the latest instrumentation in the Dow Analytical Science Laboratory, and also have access to the largest classroom on campus-the 135-acre Whitehouse Nature Center.

 In words and actions, through more than 100 student organizations and many other avenues both on and off campus, Albion students are involved students.
 It’s all part of being a Briton.

-There’s always something happening at Albion — and it often happens right here.
-Albion’s version of a student union, it’s the center of campus activity.
+There’s always something happening at Albion.
+Albion’s version of a student union, the Kellogg Center is the center of campus activity.
 If people are hanging out, having a club meeting, eating a turkey wrap, buying books, listening to live music, getting their mail, studying together, seeing a comedy show or attending a dance, chances are it’s going on at the KC.

 The Union Board is a student group dedicated to offering a packed calendar of fun things to do for Albion students.
 The board brings bands, comedians and other free entertainment to campus; sponsors bowling nights; and organizes trips to out-of-town sporting events, amusement parks, shopping malls, and Broadway-style shows.

 This campus-wide, fall-semester kickoff event on the quad introduces students to the many groups, clubs, and organizations at Albion and includes a picnic dinner.
 In 2011, the highlight of Briton In 2011, the highlight of Briton Bash was the introduction of Brit, the first athletic mascot in the College’s nearly 180-year history.